Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 -The SDR mode is currently contained in an HDR output, so if looked at from an SDR display, it will have a gamma 2.2/sRGB mismatch.
 -Prey Luma settings aren't saved so they need to be changed on every boot.
 -The UI will look a bit different from Vanilla due to Luma using HDR/linear blending modes by default.
 Set "POST_PROCESS_SPACE_TYPE" to 0 or 2 in the advanced settings to make it behave like Vanilla.
--Anti Aliasing might show as "None" in the game settings menu even if it internally is engaged to TAA.
+-Anti Aliasing might show as "None" in the game settings menu even if it internally is engaged to TAA or SMAA 2TX (when changed from config).
 -Super-sampling is not supported with Luma.
 -Changing the resolution after starting the game is not suggested, as some effects get initialized for the original resolution without being resized (vanilla issue).
 -FXAA and no AA is not suggested as they lack object highlights and have other bugs (e.g. FXAA can break the game when close to an enemy and looking at the sun) (vanilla issue).